awsdocs/amazon-athena-user-guide/doc_source/sorting-arrays.md

 +--------------------+
 ```

-For information on expanding an array into multiple rows, see [Flattening Nested Arrays](flattening-arrays.md)\.
+For information on expanding an array into multiple rows, see [Flattening nested arrays](flattening-arrays.md)\.